 Sign in to the Admin center at https://admin.powerapps.com.

 Download the list of users

-This example shows two users who have licenses to both PowerApps and Microsoft Flow through different means.
-Jane Doe has access through a subscription to Office 365, and John Doe got a trial license for each product.
+The following example shows two users who have licenses to both PowerApps and Microsoft Flow.
+Jane Doe has access through a subscription to Office 365, and John Doe has a trial license for each product.

-If a user has left the organization, the list will show Unknown in columns such as User name and Email address.
+If a user has left the organization, the list will show Unknown in the User name and Email address columns.
 If the list shows Unknown but nobody has left the organization, wait several minutes, and then download the list again.

-To add user licenses, open the Office 365 admin center.
+To add user licenses, open the Microsoft 365 admin center.